Maidervierte/epubbold/README.md

 ## Step 4

-Run the epubbold.exe (You can close the cmd window once it reads "Finished!").
+Run the epubbold.exe (Wait for the cmd window to close).

 ## Step 5